julsraemy/loud-consistency/02_lux/README.md

 In summary, the main validation errors were due to:
 - For the Linked Art Endpoint examples: missing IDs
 - For LUX: `identified_by` --> `Identifier` as well as additional properties

+By looking at the LUX data, we can see that there are internal `_links` properties which per the schemas shouldn't be allowed but these are still validated as reasonable affordances - using underscores for internal reasons - by the Linked Art JSON Validator.

 ## Unit to unit consistency (YCBA and YUAG)